IzzyH1/LakePowellElev/README.md

 3. Download this repository.
 - Scroll to the top of this page and select 'Code'.
 - Select 'Download ZIP'.
-- Go to the device's downloads and select 'ImmersiveModelLakeMead-main'.
+- Go to the device's downloads and select 'LakePowellElev-main'.
 This will unzip the file.
-5. Open the Python script.
+5. Open the R Markdown script.
-- In the 'ImmersiveModelLakeMead-main' file, select the folder 'MinimumHydrologyScenarios'.
+- In the 'LakePowellElev-main' file, select the file 'PowellProjectionsInteractive.Rmd'.
-- Open 'MinimumHydrologyScenarios.py' with Pycharm.
+- Open 'PowellProjectionsInteractive.Rmd' with RStudio.
-- Follow the directions.
-- Select 'MinimumHydrologyScenarios.py'.
-6. Select a Python interpreter.
-7. Open settings in Pycharm.
-- Select 'Project:MinimumHydrologyScenarios', 'Python Interpreter', then "+".
-- In the search bar, type, 'pandas'.
-Select 'pandas' then 'Install Package'.
-- Repeat step 5b. with 'openpyxl' instead of 'pandas'.
-8. Click the green play arrow at the top of the page.
-9. Follow the directions at the bottom of the page.
-10. The results will be stored in a created excel file in the 'Results' folder in the 'MinimumHydrologySenarios' folder.
+- At the top of the left panel is green arrow labeled 'Run'.
+Click this button
+- The resulting shiny app will open as a separate window

 ## Contact Information
 ### Authors